 It's easy to find out more about treatment by giving us a call or completing our enquiry form.

-There are a range of treatment options for chronic middle ear diseases depending on the underlying cause, the severity of the symptoms, and the age of the patient.
+There are a range of treatment options for chronic middle ear disease depending on the underlying cause, the severity of the symptoms, and your age.

-For more complicated conditions, surgery may be recommended to provide a positive long-term solution.
-Surgical options include:
+In these cases, surgery may be recommended to provide a positive long-term solution.
+Options include:

 Surgery will normally be carried out under a general anaesthetic so you’ll be asleep during the procedure.
 During the operation the surgeon will be using very small, precision instruments while looking at the area through a microscope.